PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-11 08:57:26
+Last updated: 2024-04-11 08:57:59
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: Shoot me and tomorrow those names are released.
+But save a bullet for yourself.
+Cause the system doesn't like heroes. - Miguel Angel Felix Gallardo